Actindo-AG/Documentation/Shopware6/Overview/01_General.md

 [comment]: <> (add general information)

 This documentation refers to *Shopware 6* plugin version 4.0.1.
-There may be differences in the UI, features and operation if your *Shopware 6* module is installed in a different version.
+There may be differences in the UI, features and operation if your *Shopware 6* plugin is installed in a different version.

 ## Benefits